3 Content Types to Increase Your Membership Conversion Rate

 • It will help them do their jobs better, creating value.

 People often ask, “Can I use my retention content as my lead generation content?”
 Of course!
-Retention content is also relevant to prospects since they are in the same boat as your members.
-Many associations will open up their webinars to nonmembers to generate leads.
+Retention content is also relevant to prospects, who are in the same boat as your members.
+Many associations will open their webinars to nonmembers to generate leads, for example.
+Opening your webinars to nonmembers is an excellent way to generate new membership leads for your organization.
+A great strategy that works well for many associations is to offer the live webinar free to prospects but save the replay for members only in a gated community to watch on demand later.

 To recap, the three types of content that every membership organization should be creating are: